nikodemus/foolang/README.md

 ## About

-Foolang is a Smalltalk-inspired language that, like all new languages, has what you might generously call _somewhat optimistic aspirations_:
+Foolang is a Smalltalk-inspired language that, like all new languages, has somewhat _optimistic aspirations_:

 - **_Elegance and power of Smalltalk and Self:_** Smalltalk-like syntax, deep object orientation, and late binding.